 Parking

-There’s a large parking area right outside the cenote, although you should aim to arrive early to get a spot (and avoid the crowds in the process).
-Parking there is free.
+There’s a large parking area right outside the cenote, and parking is free.
+Aim to arrive early to get a good spot.

 Other Facilities